jaketarnow/SecEng/labs/lab2_tarnow/README.md

 # Lab 2
+## How to Install/Run
+Must have:

+1. Python >=2.7
+2. pip to install all library dependencies
+3. Flask
+4. OpenSSL
+5. MySQL

+Set up MySQL DB and run MySQL Server.
+Clone the repo and run python app.py.
+You will notice the IP address and that the app is running on HTTPS.
+Enjoy!

 ## Basis
 The idea behind this implementation was that I wanted to build a web app using Python and Flask as I had not done that in the past before.
 The way that I implmeneted the app is that a when a user visits the site, if they have no session already live, then they will be prompted to the sign in page.